HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Qualitative Analysis

 \paragraph{Low-speedup cases I: draft-limited pages.} In contrast, \cref{fig:qual_low_draft} shows a representative low-speedup case where acceleration is limited by draft quality.
-The pipeline draft contains many token-level errors, including missing words and noisy character predictions, which commonly arise when the pipeline struggles with cursive handwriting.
+The pipeline draft contains many token-level errors, including missing words and noisy character predictions, which commonly arise when the pipeline struggles with cursive handwriting~\cite{zhang2022msds, dai2023disentangling, dai2024onedm, dai2025beyond}.
 These errors induce frequent mismatches during verification, resulting in short accepted spans and repeated rollbacks.
-Consequently, AAL remains low and the target model must perform substantial autoregressive corrections, limiting $SR_{\text{e2e}}$.
-This case highlights that draft accuracy is a primary upper bound on speculative speedup: when drafts are heavily corrupted, the verifier cannot reliably accept long segments and thus cannot effectively skip decoding steps.
+Consequently, AAL remains low and the end-to-end parser must perform substantial autoregressive corrections, limiting $SR_{\text{e2e}}$.
+This case highlights that draft accuracy is a primary factor limiting speculative speedup: when drafts are heavily corrupted, the end-to-end parser cannot reliably accept long segments and thus cannot effectively skip decoding steps.
+Improving draft robustness on handwritten content, potentially through large-scale synthetic data generation with recent generative models~\cite{zhang2025ocrgenbench, dai2026guided}, may further alleviate this bottleneck.